Veterinary Referrals Cheshire

 We are passionate about improving the quality of your pet.
 We are renowned across the world for our work, and we aim to create an environment where your pet is relaxed & comfortable.
 We offer a range of treatments that will enhance the work done by vets, and also keep your pet healthy and happy.
 We would love to welcome you & your pet to our clinic soon.

 BVMS, CertSAO, CCRT, MRCVS, RCVS Recognised Advance Practitioner in Small Animal Orthopaedics

 David graduated from Glasgow veterinary school in 1981 and obtained his certificate in Small Animal Orthopaedics in 1991.
 David has worked in first opinion and orthopaedic referral practice throughout the UK.
 In 2009 David obtained his Certificate in Canine Rehabilitation from The Canine Rehabilitation Institute in the USA.
 He currently owns and runs Physio-Vet, a dedicated small animal physiotherapy practice in Cheshire, UK.
 David has lectured on animal rehabilitation and physiotherapy at many national and international conferences.
 David’s particular interests are canine sports medicine and the management of chronic musculoskeletal diseases such as canine osteoarthritis and degenerative myelopathies.
-In 2015 David co-authored a book with Isobel, entitled Practical Physiotherapy for Small Animal Practice.
+In 2015 David co-authored a book, entitled Practical Physiotherapy for Small Animal Practice.